Optimal Universal Quantum Cloning: Asymmetries and Fidelity Measures

-We are also interested in the concept of the symmetric subspace. \begin{definition} Let $\mathcal{S}_N$ be the symmetric group on $N$ letters, and $\pi\in\mathcal{S}_N$ be an arbitrary permutation of those letters.
+Our proofs are closely connected to the symmetric subspace and its properties. \begin{definition} Let $\mathcal{S}_N$ be the symmetric group on $N$ letters, and $\pi\in\mathcal{S}_N$ be an arbitrary permutation of those letters.
 The symmetric subspace of a Hilbert space $\mathcal{H}=(\mathbb{C}_d)^{\otimes N}$ is the set of states on $\mathcal{H}$ that are invariant under all such permutations:

 where $P(\pi)$ is a representation of $\pi$ on $\mathcal{H}$. \end{definition} \begin{definition}Projector onto the symmetric subspace: